Conflict Resolution

 Section titled “Avoiding conflicts”The best conflict is one that never happens:

 - Sync before editing.
-Pull from Notion before you start writing in Obsidian, especially on pages you know others edit.
+Run Sync before you start writing in Obsidian, especially on pages you know others edit.

 - Pick a primary editor.
-If you mostly write in Obsidian, use “Obsidian always wins.”
-If your team writes in Notion, use “Notion always wins.”
+If you mostly write in Obsidian, use “Always keep Obsidian’s version.”
+If your team writes in Notion, use “Always keep Notion’s version.”
 Fewer decisions, fewer interruptions.

-- Use auto-push.
-With auto-push enabled, your Obsidian edits reach Notion within seconds — before anyone else has a chance to edit the same content.
+- Turn on “Send my edits to Notion.”
+Your Obsidian edits then reach Notion within seconds - before anyone else has a chance to edit the same content.

 - Shorter sync intervals.
 The more frequently you sync, the smaller the window for a conflict to develop.